-CTP's programmatic offerings (please see calendar for details) generally fall into one of CTP's three focus areas.
+CTP's 2019 programmatic offerings (please see calendar for details) will fall into the categories of spiritual practice and transformational change

 These are explained in greater detail below.
-Unless otherwise noted, programs take place at CTP.
 In general, we provide the option of free programming.
 However, donations are encouraged and welcome.

 CTP takes a multi-faith approach to spiritual practice that is practical, collective and fun.
 In addition to silent contemplative practice, formal spiritual practice at CTP takes the form of walking meditation, labyrinth practice, visualization, yoga, breath work, Qi Gong, and a wide variety of daily mindfulness practices.
 CTP currently offers spiritual programming on a daily, weekly, monthly and quarterly basis.
 Examples include:

-Facilitated labyrinth work most Tuesdays from 8:30 to 10:30 am.
-Please email Elisabeth (email@example.com) for more information.
+Facilitated labyrinth work Email Elisabeth (email@example.com) for more information.

-Singing Circle 2nd and 3rd Fridays per month from 7:00 - 8:30 pm.
-Email Hannah (firstname.lastname@example.org) to be added to our email list.
+Singing Circle Email Hannah (firstname.lastname@example.org) to be added to our email list.

-If the transition to just and sustainable culture and inner personal transformation were two circles of a venn diagram, transformational change would be the intersection between the two.
+If social change and inner personal transformation were two circles of a venn diagram, transformational change would be the intersection between the two.
 More simply put, transformational change is inside-out change.
 It is broader societal change on the basis of personal change.

 Part of the rationale behind this approach is the belief that for societal change to be lasting, it must address the root of the problem in the inner dimensions of human consciousness.
 It follows from this logic that approaches to societal change which omit the inner dimensions will not be effective for long.